How many people in the UK have herpes?

 HSV-2 usually causes genital herpes, which is characterised by ulcers and small grouped blisters around the genitals.

-Both strains of human simplex virus (HSV) can cause blisters on the fingers called Herpetic Whitlow's.
-These are rare and usually occur when you touch an infected blister or sore.
+Both strains of the human simplex virus (HSV) can cause a painful infection on the finger called herpetic whitlow.
+It results in swellings or blisters appearing on your finger or thumb and although they are rare, they usually occur when you touch an infected blister or sore.

-During the first outbreak of herpes, the blisters that develop are at their worst.
-Before they appear, your skin may feel itchy, tingly or go numb.
+During the first outbreak of herpes, the blisters are often at their worst, though some individuals may have milder symptoms.
+Before they appear, your skin may feel itchy, tingly, or numb.
 The blisters can also cause discharge from the vagina, penis or rectum, making it painful when going to the toilet.

 It is important not to pop or drain the blisters yourself.